united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/DigitalShadow/index.md

   - The exact product doesn't already have a UID (-> This is the case, if it has not been produced at an asset incorporated in the digital shadow).
 Specify a space holder asset = "storage" in the MQTT message for the `uniqueProduct` topic.
-  - The product was produced at the current asset/step (it is now different from before, e.g. after machining or after something was screwed in).
+  - The product was produced at the current asset (it is now different from before, e.g. after machining or after something was screwed in).
 The newly produced product is always the "child" of the process.
 Products it was made out of are called the "parents".
 ```json